springyworks/maxGraph-kos/packages/website/docs/usage/migrate-from-mxgraph.md

 The main changes are the removal of support for Internet Explorer (including VML support) and Legacy Edge.

-The initial description of the changes has been described in [#70](https://github.com/maxGraph/maxGraph/pull/70).
+The initial description of the changes has been described in [Pull Request #70](https://github.com/maxGraph/maxGraph/pull/70).

 ## Application setup